A break in the X-ray loudness of Markarian 590: evidence for an AGN spectral state transition?: Parametrization of spectral state transitions

-We parameterize Mkn~590's highly variable accretion rate using the Eddington luminosity ratio denoted by $\eddfrac$, defined as the ratio of bolometric luminosity to Eddington luminosity, or $L_{\rm bol}/L_{\rm Edd}$.
-There are two main uncertainties associated with estimating $\eddfrac$, namely black hole mass, $M_{\rm BH}$, and bolometric correction factor, $K_{\rm bol}$, defined as the ratio of $L_{\rm bol}$ to X-ray luminosity $L_{\rm bol}$.
+We parametrize Mkn~590's highly variable accretion rate by the ratio of bolometric luminosity to Eddington luminosity, i.e. $\eddfrac=L_{\rm bol}/L_{\rm Edd}$.
+There are two main uncertainties associated with estimating $\eddfrac$, namely the black hole mass ($M_{\rm BH}$), and bolometric correction factor ($K_{\rm bol}$), defined as the ratio of $L_{\rm bol}$ to X-ray luminosity $L_{\rm X}$.
 Several distinct formalisms have been developed so far to empirically estimate $K_{\rm bol}$ based on the relatively stable accretion phases of AGN and quasars (for discussion see Appendix~\ref{appendixC.1}).
 However, as shown in Fig.~\ref{fig:history} and further demonstrated in this work, Mkn~590 has undergone dramatic accretion rate transitions, exhibiting strong variability in both the X-ray and optical/UV bands.
-As demonstrated in Appendix~\ref{appendixC.2}, the choice of $L_{\rm bol}$ estimator significantly affects the inferred $\alpha_{\textsc{ox}}$-$\eddfrac$ relation.
-This motivates the use of a source-specific approach: directly integrating the intrinsic broadband SED over 0.001--50 keV (further detailed in Appendix~\ref{appendixC.1}).
-We adopt this SED integration method for the primary scientific analysis in this work since it provides the most accurate measure of the intrinsic SED of the Mkn 590 nuclear emission.
+As demonstrated in Appendix~\ref{appendixC.2}, the choice of $L_{\rm bol}$ estimator significantly affects the inferred $\alpha_{\textsc{ox}} -\eddfrac$ relationship.
+This motivates the use of a source-specific approach: namely, directly integrating the intrinsic broadband SED over 0.001--50 keV (further detailed in Appendix~\ref{appendixC.1}).
+In this work, we adopt the SED integration method for the primary scientific analysis since it provides the most accurate measure of the bolometric luminosity of Mkn~590's nuclear emission.

-Another widely used diagnostic for spectral states in X-ray studies of XRBs and ULXs is the X-ray hardness ratio ($HR$).
+Another widely used diagnostic for spectral states in X-ray studies of XRBs is the X-ray hardness ratio ($HR$).
 It provides a model-independent measure of the X-ray spectral shape.
 We adopt the definition $HR=(H-S)/(H+S)$, where $H$ and $S$ are the 2--10~keV and 0.3--2~keV photon count rates, respectively.
-In XRBs, they represent the X-ray corona and the thermal disk emission respectively, hence, $HR$ acts as a proxy for the corona versus the disk-dominated spectral states.
+In XRBs, they represent the X-ray corona and the thermal disk emission respectively, hence, $HR$ acts as a proxy for the corona-dominated versus the disk-dominated spectral states.
 In AGN, however, the accretion disk emits predominantly in the EUV rather than in soft X-rays, so in this case $HR$ traces mainly changes within the hot/warm coronal components.
 We use $\aoxone$ and $\aoxtwo$ to track the ratio of the power between the disk and warm or hot coronae, respectively.